FREQUENTLY ASKED QUESTIONS

 Minneapolis, MN 55413

 I'm based in the Twin Cities.
-Can I come pick up my merch purchase instead of paying to have it shipped?
+Can I pick up my merch instead of paying to have it shipped?

 If you order from our online shop, your item will be shipped to you.
-But if you'd like to shop in person, we encourage you to come to one of our regular pop-up shops or other events that we are a part of!
+But if you'd like to shop in person, we encourage you to come to one of our pop-up shops or other events that we are a part of!
 Sign up for our email list to be notified of upcoming events.